Who are you?

 My grandfather Leo Delitz was a Viennese I suppose what you might call "elevated society" (!) portrait painter.
 When the Nazis came along with their message of peace and love, the family weren't quite convinced, and so left Austria to it and came to London.
 My father & his brother joined the British Army and in case they were captured & shot for treason (!), adapted their name to Deliss when they volunteered for the Glider Pilot Regiment.

 I'm on the frayed edge of a long tangled string of wayward artistic eccentrics.
-My cousin Max Deliss is a highly regarded post-bohemian restorer of sometimes esoteric Renaissance masters, and my big sister Clémentine Deliss is an eminent academic art practice theorist, curator and publisher.
+My cousin Max Deliss is a highly regarded restorer of esoteric Renaissance masters, and my sister Clémentine Deliss is an art practice theorist, curator and publisher.

 Do your subjects have to "pose"?